 Class Reps are essential to both the University and the SRC.
 They allow students to air their views to the academics that run their department on issues like course content, teaching and resources.
 They are the first point of contact for students who have a problem, or suggestion, about a class as a whole.

-If you want to sign up for the class rep training, please visit the Class Rep Training signup on the Student Voice website (login with your GUID account).
-In order for your role as a Class Representative to be recognised on your University transcript, you must attend a training session and have been confirmed by your subject that you’ve attended Staff Student Liaison Committees.
+In order for your role as a Class Representative to be recognised on your University transcript, you must attend a training session and have been confirmed by your subject at the end of the year that you’ve fulfilled the class rep role.

 However, if you’ve previously attended a training session in the last four years then there is no need for you to be trained again.